Make An Appointment

 FAQs

-A: Musculoskeletal pain can last from several days to several years or more depending on the underlying disorder/disease and treatment(s) provided.
-Acute pain often resolves itself quickly while pain lasting for several months would be classified as “chronic”.
+A: Our specialists have observed musculoskeletal strain lasting from several days to several years or more, depending on the underlying disorder/disease and treatment(s) provided.
+Acute pain often resolves itself quickly, while pain lasting for several months would be classified as “chronic.”

 Q: What kinds of doctors treat musculoskeletal pain?

-A: Depending on the diagnosis, pain treatments at Advanced Pain Care may also be delivered by pain management physicians, rheumatologists, orthopedic surgeons and neurosurgeons.
+A: Depending on the diagnosis, Advanced Pain Care may also provide musculoskeletal pain treatment by pain management physicians, rheumatologists, and neurosurgeons.

 Q: What are examples of musculoskeletal pain?